Minerva Programs

 • serving as advisors to the central office staff

-The Faculty and Student Representative are responsible for bringing information back to their House Councils, as well as bringing issues concerning the Houses to the Minerva Council.
+The Faculty and Student Representatives are responsible for bringing information back to their House Councils, as well as bringing issues concerning the Houses to the Minerva Council.

 House Council Co-Chairs

-Students interested in running for their House Council should email the Minerva Office (minervaprogram@union.edu) by 2/3 at 5:00pm to indicate their interest.
+Students interested in running for their House Council should email the Res Ed & Housing Office (housing@union.edu) to indicate their interest.
 Students must run in pairs and should have attended their House Council meetings during the fall or winter term.
+Elections for 2024 have already taken place.

 Student Representative